Commonly Used Brand Name(s)Abilify, Abilify Maintena

 Appropriate studies have not been performed on the relationship of age to the effects of aripiprazole injection in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Abilify® in elderly patients.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of this medicine in elderly patients.
 This medicine should not be used to treat behavioral problems in elderly patients who have dementia or Alzheimer disease.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|